 From £32,380 | BMW i3 94Ah

-Diesel gate or not, VW makes some superb cars and the Golf is one of the most versatile.
-So in giving it an electric powertrain, you get the best of two worlds ─ solid build quality and practicality with a much lower carbon footprint and cheaper fuel bills.
+Diesel gate or not, VW makes some superb cars and the 2017 Golf is one of the most versatile.
+So in giving it an electric powertrain you get the best of two worlds ─ a much lower carbon footprint, solid build quality and practicality and, of course, cheaper fuel bills.

 The electric cars to watch

 Tesla knows how to make an electric car and the Model 3 will be the most affordable of them all.
-It will be priced around that of a BMW 3 Series, offer a 215-mile range and a 0-60mph time in less than six seconds.
+It will be priced around that of a BMW 3 Series, offer a 215-mile range, seating for five adults and a 0-60mph time of less than six seconds.